Pelosi questions Trump's fitness to stay in office; he calls her 'crazy'

 Published Thursday, May 23, 2019 4:44PM EDT

-WASHINGTON -- House Speaker Nancy Pelosi openly questioned U.S. President Donald Trump's fitness to remain in office Thursday, suggesting a staff or family "intervention" for the good of the nation after his dramatic blow-up at a White House meeting with Democrats.
-Trump responded by calling her "crazy."
+However intended, the exchanges left uncertain ahead of the 2020 election whether Trump and the Democrats will be able to work together on serious, must-pass tasks, such as funding the government and raising the federal borrowing limit, let alone thornier issues such as immigration, national security and more.

+Pelosi went first, with demure shrugs and practiced sass.
+Then, as a tornado warning blared across Washington, Trump followed with a derisive nickname -- something he had declined to give her, up to now.

-"She's a mess," Trump told reporters at an afternoon news conference in which he lined up White House staff to testify to his calmness at a meeting with Pelosi and Senate Democratic Leader Charles Schumer.
-"Cryin' Chuck, Crazy Nancy ...
-I watched Nancy and she was all crazy yesterday," he claimed.
+"She's a mess," Trump told reporters at an afternoon news conference in which he lined up White House staff to testify to his calmness the day before when he walked out after three minutes at a meeting with Pelosi and Senate Democratic leader Charles Schumer.

+"Crazy Nancy. ...
+I watched Nancy and she was all crazy yesterday."

 As for himself, he declared, "I'm an extremely stable genius."